msrasys/nnscaler/docs/parallel_module.md

     use_zero: bool = False
     zero_ngroups: int = 1

+    inference_only : bool = False
+    use_end2end: bool = False

+    use_pipeline: bool = False
+    pipeline_nmicros: int = -1
+    pipeline_nstages: int = 1
+    pipeline_scheduler: Optional[str] = None

-    user_config: Optional[Dict[str, Any]] = None
+    user_config: UserConfig = field(default_factory=UserConfig)
 ```
 We can categorize the fields into 4 categories:

 1. Trace configuration
-    - dynamic_shape: whether to use dynamic shape or static shape.
+    - `dynamic_shape`: whether to use dynamic shape or static shape.
 2. Compute environment configuration
-    - plan_ngpus: the number of gpus to be used as a unit.
+    - `plan_ngpus`: the number of gpus to be used as a unit.
 The model is partitioned (TP or PP) within a unit, and then data parallelism is applied across multiple units.
 So every `plan_ngpus` devices holds the whole model.
 Furthermore, assume we have two workers, and their ranks are `rank1` and `rank2`:
         1. if `rank1 // plan_gpus == rank2 // plan_ngpus`, then they are in the same unit.
         2. If `rank1 % plan_ngpus == rank2 % plan_ngpus`, then the portion of model hold on both gpus are exactly the same.
-    - runtime_ngpus: the number of gpus to be used in runtime.
+    - `runtime_ngpus`: the number of gpus to be used in runtime.
 It should be a multiple of `plan_ngpus`, which means we have `runtime_ngpus // plan_ngpus` units in runtime, and the data parallelism is `runtime_ngpus // plan_ngpus`.
     Please note all modules must have the same `plan_ngpus` and `runtime_ngpus`.
 3. Code generation feature configuration
-    - use_zero: whether to use zero.
+    - `use_zero`: whether to use zero.
 If it is true, the generated code will use zero1 to do distributed training.
-    - zero_ngroups: the number of groups to be used in zero.
+    - `zero_ngroups`: the number of groups to be used in zero.
+    - `inference_only`: whether to generate code for inference only.
+If it is true, the generated code can not be used to train the model.
+    - `use_end2end`: whether to use end2end training.
+For the requirement of end2end, see the description above.
+    - `use_pipeline`: whether to use pipeline.
+Please note the pipeline parallelism is only supported for end2end modules, so you must set `use_end2end=True` if you want to use pipeline.
+    - `pipeline_nmicros`: the number of microbatches in the pipeline.
+    - `pipeline_nstages`: the number of stages in the pipeline.
+    - `pipeline_scheduler`: the scheduler name for the pipeline.
+Current we support four schedulers in training `1f1b`/`1f1b_plus`/`gpipe`/`chimera_direct` (4 stages pipeline only), and one scheduler in inference `infer_pipe`.
 4. User configuration
-    - user_config: the user configuration.
-A typical usage is deciding whether skipping compiling and reusing the previously compiled parallel module.
-If user_config is the same between two runs, compiling in the second run will be skipped.
+    - user_config: the user configuration,which is used to decide whether skipping compiling and reusing the previously compiled parallel module.
+It has two categories of configuration:
+        - `graph`: the graph related configuration, which is used to decide whether skipping graph generation only.
+        - `code`: if it has changed, the code will be regenerated.

 Note:
-1. You can put any graph related configuration here.
-The assumption is different user_config should generate different graph/code.
+1. You can put any custom configurations in `user_config`.
+The assumption is different `user_config` should generate different graph/code.
 So if the user config is changed, we will regenerate the graph/code automatically.
 Here are some examples:

     - Example 1: save module configuration
         ```python